orbital-blockchain/cosmos-release/README.md

 # Validator

-**After ensuring that the node has caught up and has a balance of morbital:**
+**After ensuring that the node has caught up and has a balance of mepic:**

 ### 1. Get validator address and pubkey